 - Ask the doctor if pain medications, antidepressants, anti-seizure or other treatments are appropriate.
 For mild neuropathic pain, over-the-counter medications may be recommended

 - Physical or occupational therapy, acupuncture, massage or relaxation therapy may relieve symptoms

 After treatment, the symptoms caused by peripheral neuropathy may diminish or disappear completely, but it can take several months.

-Seeing healthcare professionals who focus on symptom management and supportive (palliative) care improves outcomes and is critical for your quality of life.
 The Pancreatic Cancer Action Network strongly recommends that symptom management and supportive (palliative) care should be provided early in your diagnosis as well as during and after treatment.